All other times please call:

 Patient Services: 9341 1000

-There are no waiting lists for Aboriginal or Torres Strait Islander patients.
-We will offer you an appointment as soon as possible.
+There are no waiting lists for Aboriginal or Torres Strait Islander patients for general dental care and denture care.

 Robert got in touch with The Royal Dental Hospital of Melbourne (RDHM) and has been attending denture appointments.
 He is optimistic that this time he will get the smile he has always dreamed of.